BlasBenito/myWebsite/content/post/08_reading_list_data_science/index.markdown

 ## Spatial Analysis

-[PostGEESE?
-Introducing The DuckDB Spatial Extension](https://duckdb.org/2023/04/28/spatial.html): In this post, the authors of [DuckDB](https://duckdb.org/) present the new PostGIS-like *spatial* extension for this popular in-process data base engine.
+[**PostGEESE?
+Introducing The DuckDB Spatial Extension**](https://duckdb.org/2023/04/28/spatial.html): In this post, the authors of [DuckDB](https://duckdb.org/) present the new PostGIS-like *spatial* extension for this popular in-process data base engine.

-[Geocomputation with Python](https://py.geocompx.org/): A very nice book on geographic data analysis with Python.
+[**Geocomputation with Python**](https://py.geocompx.org/): A very nice book on geographic data analysis with Python.

 # Coding

 ## General Concepts

-[Why You Shouldn't Nest Your Code](https://youtu.be/CFRhGnuXG-4?si=7Xr3E9L7GFvoRJqA): In this wonderful video, [CodeAesthetic](https://www.youtube.com/@CodeAesthetic) explains in detail (and beautiful graphics!) a couple of methods to reduce the level of nesting in our code to improve readability and maintainability.
+[**Why You Shouldn't Nest Your Code**](https://youtu.be/CFRhGnuXG-4?si=7Xr3E9L7GFvoRJqA): In this wonderful video, [CodeAesthetic](https://www.youtube.com/@CodeAesthetic) explains in detail (and beautiful graphics!) a couple of methods to reduce the level of nesting in our code to improve readability and maintainability.
 This video has truly changed how I code in R!

 ## R

+[**Taking R to its limits: 70+ tips**](https://peerj.com/preprints/26605v1/): This pre-print (not peer-reviewed AFAIK) by Tsagris and Papadakis offers a long list of tips to speed-up computation with the R language.
+I think a few of these tips lack enough context or are poorly explained, but it's still a good resource to help optimize our R code.

-[Code Smell: Error Handling Eclipse ](https://www.njtierney.com/post/2023/12/06/long-errors-smell/): This post by [Nick Tierney](https://fosstodon.org/@njtierney@aus.social) explains how to address these situations when *error checking code totally eclipses the intent of the code*.
+[**Code Smell: Error Handling Eclipse** ](https://www.njtierney.com/post/2023/12/06/long-errors-smell/): This post by [Nick Tierney](https://fosstodon.org/@njtierney@aus.social) explains how to address these situations when *error checking code totally eclipses the intent of the code*.

-[Building a team of internal R packages](https://www.emilyriederer.com/post/team-of-packages/): This post by [Emily Riederer](https://www.emilyriederer.com/about) delves into the particularities of building a team of R packages to do jobs helping a organization answer impactful questions.
+[**Building a team of internal R packages**](https://www.emilyriederer.com/post/team-of-packages/): This post by [Emily Riederer](https://www.emilyriederer.com/about) delves into the particularities of building a team of R packages to do jobs helping a organization answer impactful questions.

 ## Python

-[Python Rgonomics](https://www.emilyriederer.com/post/py-rgo/): In this post, [Emily Riederer](https://www.emilyriederer.com/about) offers a list of Python libraries with an "R feeling".
+[**Python Rgonomics**](https://www.emilyriederer.com/post/py-rgo/): In this post, [Emily Riederer](https://www.emilyriederer.com/about) offers a list of Python libraries with an "R feeling".

+## Coding Workflow

+[**How to use stacked PRs to unblock your entire team**](https://graphite.dev/blog/stacked-prs): This post in [Graphite](https://graphite.dev/)'s blog explains how to split large coding changes into small managed PRs (aka "stacked PRs") to avoid blocks when PR reviews are hard to come by.

 # Other Fancy Things

-[What is Retrieval-Augmented Generation (RAG)?](https://youtu.be/T-D1OfcDW1M?si=sAZO-5NGD8yF2WYe): In this video, Marina Danilevsky, Senior Data Scientist at IBM, offers a pretty good explanation on how the [Retrieval-Augmented Generation](https://research.ibm.com/blog/retrieval-augmented-generation-RAG?utm_id=YT-101-What-is-RAG&_gl=1*p6ef17*_ga*MTQwMzQ5NjMwMi4xNjkxNDE2MDc0*_ga_FYECCCS21D*MTY5MjcyMjgyNy40My4xLjE2OTI3MjMyMTcuMC4wLjA.) method can improve the credibility of large language models.
+[**What is Retrieval-Augmented Generation (RAG)?**](https://youtu.be/T-D1OfcDW1M?si=sAZO-5NGD8yF2WYe): In this video, Marina Danilevsky, Senior Data Scientist at IBM, offers a pretty good explanation on how the [Retrieval-Augmented Generation](https://research.ibm.com/blog/retrieval-augmented-generation-RAG?utm_id=YT-101-What-is-RAG&_gl=1*p6ef17*_ga*MTQwMzQ5NjMwMi4xNjkxNDE2MDc0*_ga_FYECCCS21D*MTY5MjcyMjgyNy40My4xLjE2OTI3MjMyMTcuMC4wLjA.) method can improve the credibility of large language models.

-[A novel framework for spatio-temporal prediction of environmental data using deep learning](https://www.nature.com/articles/s41598-020-79148-7): This paper by [Federico Amato](https://www.linkedin.com/in/federico-amato-66208637) and collaborators describes an intriguing regression method combining a feedforward neural network with empirical orthogonal functions for spatio-temporal interpolation.
+[**A novel framework for spatio-temporal prediction of environmental data using deep learning**](https://www.nature.com/articles/s41598-020-79148-7): This paper by [Federico Amato](https://www.linkedin.com/in/federico-amato-66208637) and collaborators describes an intriguing regression method combining a feedforward neural network with empirical orthogonal functions for spatio-temporal interpolation.
 Regrettably, the paper offers no code or data at all, but it's still an interesting read.

-[Large Models for Time Series and
+[**Large Models for Time Series and
-Spatio-Temporal Data A Survey and Outlook](https://arxiv.org/pdf/2310.10196.pdf): This pre-print by Weng and collaborators reviews the current state of the art in spatio-temporal modelling with Large Language Models and Pre-Trained Foundation Models.
+Spatio-Temporal Data A Survey and Outlook**](https://arxiv.org/pdf/2310.10196.pdf): This pre-print by Weng and collaborators reviews the current state of the art in spatio-temporal modelling with Large Language Models and Pre-Trained Foundation Models.